druzsan/setup-matrix/README.md

 Parsed matrix is printed inside the action's step as a pretty formated YAML using `yq`, so you can visually inspect it.

+Parsed matrix is also set as `MATRIX` environment variable.

 ### `matrix`